mvolkmann/blog/src/flutter.md

       TextButton(
         child: const Text('-', style: textStyle),
         // The button is disabled when onPressed is null.
-        // State must modified inside functions that are passed to setState.
         onPressed: count <= 0 ? null : () => setState(() => count -= 1),
       ),
       Text('$count', style: textStyle),